mandiwise/isotope-posts/readme.txt

 3. Sample of featured image and excerpt output

 == Changelog ==

+= 2.0.5 =
+* Add check on post elements when a filter menu has been added but the post doesn't have any taxonomy terms assigned (props [@crondeau](https://github.com/crondeau)).

 = 2.0.4 =
 * Add ability to manually load public CSS when using `do_shortcode`